 A Visit to the Ophthalmologist

 After the dilating eye drops have had time to work (at least 30 minutes) you will see the ophthalmologist.
-We will discuss your concerns and the history of your child’s eye problems.
-Following this we will determine the health of your child’s eyes.
+Here, you will discuss your concerns and the history of your child’s eye problems.
+Following this, the health of your child’s eyes will be determined.
 This may involve using various instruments to assess the health of the front of the eye and eyelids, the internal structure of the eye and the need for glasses.
 Infants and younger children will do this sitting on your lap and older children will be seated next to you.
 Gentle restraint of arms and head may be required in infants for a brief period.

 What can I do to prepare for a visit to the ophthalmologist?